kilpatrick/num-format/README.md

 ## Known Issues:

-In the current version of pretty-number it should be assumed that only en-US formatting is supported.
+In the current version of pretty-number it should be assumed that only `en-US` formatting is supported.

-All values sent to pretty-number functions are validated against the typecheck-extended package.
-If sent a value of a disallowed type, it will throw an uncaught error.
-This is currently the intended functionality, but is slated to be addressed in the future.

 ## Versioning:

 Once released, pretty-number will use [Semantic Versioning](https://semver.org).
-At the moment it is possible for breaking changes to be pushed.
+At the moment it is possible (though unlikely) for breaking changes to be pushed.

 ---
 ###### Copyright © 2018 Chris Kilpatrick.
 Released under [MIT License](https://opensource.org/licenses/MIT).